'That's not how it works': Starmer responds to election petition with questionable signatures

 Credit: PA

-A petition calling for another General Election in the UK has gained more than two million signatures - but petition data indicates that many of its purported supporters are not genuine.
+A petition calling for another General Election in the UK has gained more than two million signatures - but petition data indicates that many of its purported supporters may not be genuine.

-The petition - listed on the government's official petitions website - is calling for another election, claiming Labour has "gone back on the promises they laid out" in its last campaign.
+The petition - listed on Parliament's official petitions website - is calling for another election, claiming Labour has "gone back on the promises they laid out" in its last campaign.

 It is likely that hundreds of thousands of the signatures are genuine considering Prime Minister Keir Starmer's popularity has plummeted since his landslide election win, according to recent polls.